Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 - There is a shared RG, `soundscape-shared`.
 This contains

-    - DNS zones for external traffic. *Note that the top level DNS zone is duplicated, and the live one is in the old tenant; that is something that will ultimately be tidied up.*
+    - DNS zones for external traffic.

     - An Azure Front Door instance which routes incoming traffic for iOS and for Photon Server to the correct endpoint.